MicrosoftDocs/azure-stack-docs/azure-stack/operator/iot-hub-rp-prerequisites.md

 The following prerequisites must be completed before you can install IoT Hub on Azure Stack Hub. **Several days or weeks of lead time may be required** to complete all steps.

 > [!IMPORTANT]
-> These prerequisites assume that you've already deployed at least a 4-node Azure Stack Hub integrated system, **build version 1912 or higher**.
+> These prerequisites assume that you've already deployed at least a 4-node Azure Stack Hub integrated system, **build number 1.2005.6.53**.
 The IoT Hub resource provider is not supported on the Azure Stack Hub Development Kit (ASDK).

 ## Common prerequisites